 2. Check your credit score

 Checking your credit score before applying for a loan helps you understand how lenders might assess your application.
 A higher score can improve your chances of approval and may help you access better rates, while a lower score lets you know where you might need to improve.
 It also gives you a chance to spot and fix any errors on your credit report before applying.
+If your credit score isn’t ideal, it’s a good opportunity to explore ways to improve it.

 3. Compare loan types